bradleyboehmke/bradleyboehmke/_posts/2017-01-01-kraljicmatrix-package.md

 ## [1] 0.6531
 ```

-Thus, we can see that $\rho = 0.6531$ provides the best fit exponential SAVF.
+Thus, we can see that $$\rho = 0.6531$$ provides the best fit exponential SAVF.
 We can illustrate this two ways.
 First, we can use `SAVF_plot` to plot the single attribute utility curve compared to the subject matter desired values.